 Federal and state income taxes

 The IRS, most state governments and some municipalities require employers to withhold income tax from their employees’ wages.
-Like FICA taxes, federal income taxes are due monthly or semi-weekly and are reported quarterly on Form 941.
-Due dates for state and local income taxes vary by location.
+Like FICA taxes, federal income taxes are due monthly or semi-weekly and are reported quarterly using Form 941.
+Due dates and reporting methods for state and local income taxes vary by location.

 Federal unemployment taxes and Form 940